Frequently Asked Questions

 Can the products in HURREVAC be changed to reflect a time zone other than where my computer is?

 Yes, time display settings can be changed.
 To do so, click “User Preferences” (gears icon) in the utilities bar (along the right side of the workspace) to open the User Preferences window.
 Then, click the “Map Settings” tab.
-There is a dropdown menu next to “Time Zone.”
+There is a list next to “Time Zone.”

 The default choice is “Match Device Setting,” but a user can select a custom number of hours ahead or behind of UTC (Zulu).
 Remember to adjust this setting when your location of interest observes daylight saving time.